 In April, the Securities and Exchange Commission (SEC) put out a concept release on modernizing certain disclosure requirements in Regulation S-K, basically the guiding document for the disclosures that public companies must file in their periodic reports.
-The NAM took the opportunity to comment on the release, raising strong concerns with existing disclosures and also recommending against additional disclosures that add to the compliance burden without providing any additional benefits to investors.
+The National Association of Manufacturers (NAM) took the opportunity to comment on the release, raising strong concerns with existing disclosures and also recommending against additional disclosures that add to the compliance burden without providing any additional benefits to investors.
 Read More

 Wrapping up loose ends in our blogging on the Senate financial regulation bill, we should note that the Senate did not consider Sen. Arlen Specter’s amendment to overturn the U.S. Supreme Court’s ruling in Stoneridge v.
 Scientific Atlanta, which would have expanded liability in securities fraud litigation to manufacturers and suppliers who took no part in the scheme.
 The NAM had “Key Voted” against the amendment, which would have empowered class-action attorneys to find more deep pockets they could dig into.